2016-17 Annual Report

 While the DCAs have been state-funded for many years, the state did not assume responsibility for funding the trial courts until the July 2004 implementation of what is commonly referred to as Revision 7 (a voter-approved amendment to Article V, section 14, of the Florida Constitution).
 Before then, the trial courts were primarily county-funded, which caused disparities in the level of court services provided across the state.
 Revision 7 sought to alleviate these disparities, ensuring equitable distribution of resources to each circuit through the use of state funds.
 Since the successful implementation of Revision 7, the TCP&A has largely focused its efforts on establishing new, state-level performance and accountability policies for the trial courts, with the goal of providing better, more uniform services across all circuits.

-During the 2016 – 17 fiscal year, in addition to its participation in the Joint Due Process Workgroup, the TCP&A worked on five major technology initiatives: the Integrated Trial Court Adjudicatory System, the Trial Court Performance Management Framework, the Uniform Case Reporting Project, the Juvenile Dependency Workload Tracking Study, and Shared Remote Interpreting.
+During the 2016 – 17 fiscal year, in addition to its participation in the Joint Due Process Workgroup, the TCP&A worked on four major technology initiatives: the Integrated Trial Court Adjudicatory System, the Trial Court Performance Management Framework, the Uniform Case Reporting Project, and Shared Remote Interpreting.
 Readers interested in learning about these technology projects can read about them below, in the annual report’s Court Technology section.

 Joint Due Process Workgroup